 ACCESSING PERSONAL INFORMATION

-Medical records are the property of Australian Clinical Labs, however individuals have a right to access them subject to some exceptions allowed by law.
-Individuals can contact us to request access (see “Contacting us”).
-We may charge a fee for collating and providing access to personal and health information.
+Individuals can contact us to request access to their personal information (see “Contacting us”).
+We may charge a reasonable fee for collating and providing access to personal and health information.
 It is recommended that patients obtain the information from the referring doctor.

-Australian Clinical Labs is committed to protecting online privacy.
-In general, visits to Australian Clinical Labs websites can be made without revealing any personal information.
+ACL is committed to protecting online privacy.
+In general, visits to ACL websites can be made without revealing any personal information.

-Australian Clinical Labs websites contain links to websites operated by third parties.
-Australian Clinical Labs has no control over the privacy policies and practices of such third - party sites.
-When following links to other sites from an Australian Clinical Labs website we recommend that you read the privacy statement of that site to familiarise yourself with its privacy practices.
+ACL websites contain links to websites operated by third parties.
+ACL has no control over the privacy policies and practices of such third - party sites.
+When following links to other sites from an ACL website we recommend that you read the privacy statement of that site to familiarise yourself with its privacy practices.

 Email addresses provided will only be used to provide the requested service or response to specific user queries and will not be added to any mailing lists, nor disclosed to any other party without users’ knowledge and consent, unless required by law.

-Australian Clinical Labs may provide third parties with aggregate statistics about our visitors, traffic patterns and related site information.
+ACL may provide third parties with aggregate statistics about our visitors, traffic patterns and related site information.
 This data reflects site usage and does not contain identifying information.
-Australian Clinical Labs does not provide any third - party access to your personal information.

 PATIENT HEALTH INFORMATION SUBMITTED ELECTRONICALLY